Symptoms of food poisoning. Treatment of food poisoning at home - the best remedies

 - fluoroscopy.

-In case of mass food poisoning, the sanitary and epidemiological service (SES) conducts a study of products that could cause poisoning.
+In case of mass food poisoning, the Sanitary and Epidemiological Service (SES) conducts an investigation of the products that could cause the poisoning.

-Treatment of food poisoning includes taking first aid for food poisoning, recovering the body, and following certain rules of nutrition (diet) after all the measures taken.
+Treatment of food poisoning includes taking first aid for food poisoning, restoring the body, as well as following certain nutritional rules (diet) after all the measures taken.

 First aid for food poisoning